anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:
-     1. To maintain small footprint likely to serve maximum of two clusters / availability zones.
+     1. Is there need to support multiple clusters / availability zones at same site?
+Follow guidance as per "Satelite Data-centre Storage" use case (1).
-     2. If target workload requires Shared Storage, then this would need to part of provided solution.
+     2. Is Shared File Storage required?
+Check sharing scope carefully as fully virtualised vNFS solution adds complexity and increases resources needs.
-     3. With large capacity flash (15 - 30 TB / device) the solution can hold signficant storage capacilty, but need to carefully consider data loss prevention needs.
+     3. Is there need for large local capacity ?
+With large capacity flash (15 - 30 TB / device) the solution can hold signficant storage capacilty, but need to carefully consider data loss prevention needs and impact on rebuilt / recovery times.
    * Specific Areas of Consideration:
      1. Converged Software Defined Storage:
        * Leverage same technology as "Dedicated Software-Defined Storage" scenarios, but on converged infrastructure.
 To meet capacity needs provision three hosts for storage and the rest for virtual infrastructure and storage control and management and tenant workload hosting.